psparacino/agoracontracts/README.md

   returns the external Url which could the ipfs.io link }

 formatTokenURI(tokenURL) {
   returns the token metadata
   }

+getOneMovie(uint tokenID) {
+  returns hash (same as passed in in the create function above) }

+getAllMovies() {
+  returns struct of uint tokenID, string hash, string metadata }

 # AGORA MARKET SETTERS
  AgoraMarket.